-I think that every profession falls victim to some myths and assumptions.
+I think that every profession falls victim to myths and assumptions.
 I think that they result from ignorance about the true nature of a given occupation.
 We don’t know what the occupation is really about and we draw false conclusions.
 The same applies to the translation profession.

 I feel I must set the record straight.
 Let me discuss some myths and facts about translation.
 Let me clarify some ideas and assumptions related to the work of a translator.